MicrosoftDocs/win32/desktop-src/direct3d9/header.md

 ---
-Description: 'The following definitions should be used when directly reading and writing the binary header.' ms.assetid: '19c36f94-8088-417d-867d-3a02912087dc'
+Description: The following definitions should be used when directly reading and writing the binary header. ms.assetid: 19c36f94-8088-417d-867d-3a02912087dc
 title: Header
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Header